 A 660 Credit Score is usually plenty to obtain a loan approval through a government insured loan such as FHA or VA Financing.
 As long as you can verify your income and meet the minimal asset requirements you should have a good shot at qualifying.
 Contact a mortgage professional who has experience in offering government insured loans for your options.

 A 660 Credit Score will still qualify for a loan with a low rate.
-There are lots of government programs available to make your loan more affordable.
+There are lots of federal government programs available to make your loan more affordable.
 A mortgage broker will be able to evaluate your alternatives and suggest the right mortgage loan for your situation.

 under 660 Credit Score have programs and guidelines that allow loans secured by real property.
 Lenders will look at other compensating factors to judge the credit strength of the borrower such as income and assets.660 Credit Score

 If you’re looking for the best rates, your credit score should be above 660 Credit Score, but some mortgage programs will accept borrowers who have scores below the 660 Credit Score range.
-This will depend upon the type of mortgage program and other compensating factors of the application such as down payment, income and assets or savings.
+This will depend upon the type of mortgage program and other compensating factors of the application such as down payment, income & assets or savings.